Towson Tigers football: Under Rob Ambrose (2009–2022)

-The Tigers played their most competitive schedule in the history of the program, playing two FBS programs (Kent State & LSU).
+The Tigers played their most competitive schedule in the history of the program, playing two FBS programs (Kent State and LSU).
 Even with a tough schedule, Towson came out with a winning record (7–4) which included wins over ranked teams; Delaware, Villanova and New Hampshire.
 Unfortunately the Tigers missed the playoffs, although some sports writers thought they should have qualified since New Hampshire and Villanova both made the playoffs and there were teams with less competitive schedules selected.